Brendenh2314/d287-java-frameworks/README.md

 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+    Changes to AddInhousePartController.java:
+        Lines 24-25: Add variable.
+        Lines 39-40: Validate using EnufPartsValidator.
+    Changes to AddOuthousePartController.java:
+        Lines 24-25: Add variable.
+        Lines 39-40: Validate using EnufPartsValidator.
+    Changes to EnufPartsValidator:
+        Lines 50-70: Validate for both inhousepart and outhousepart and create a helper method.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.